meaganc2976/github-tutorial/README.md

 * In order to connect the two, you need to :
   * Go into github
-  * Click on the profile icon on the top right
+  * Click on the profile icon on the top right and click on settings
+  * Click on

 **3.**